Nathan Carlin and Woods Nash published in Cambridge Quarterly of Healthcare Ethics

-Like their office doors in the McGovern Center, articles by Dr. Nathan Carlin and Dr. Woods Nash appear just a few steps from each other in the January 2015 issue of the Cambridge Quarterly of Healthcare Ethics.
-Dr. Nash’s “Narrative Ethics, Authentic Integrity, and an Intrapersonal Medical Encounter in David Foster Wallace’s ‘Luckily the Account Representative Knew CPR'” is the issue’s feature in Bioethics and Literature.
-Dr. Carlin’s “Doctors and Dr. Seuss: Restoring the Patient’s Voice” is the issue’s Bioethics Education feature.
+Like their office doors in the McGovern Center, articles by Nathan Carlin, PhD and Woods Nash, PhD appear just a few steps from each other in the January 2015 issue of the Cambridge Quarterly of Healthcare Ethics.
+Nash’s “Narrative Ethics, Authentic Integrity, and an Intrapersonal Medical Encounter in David Foster Wallace’s ‘Luckily the Account Representative Knew CPR'” is the issue’s feature in Bioethics and Literature.
+Carlin’s “Doctors and Dr. Seuss: Restoring the Patient’s Voice” is the issue’s Bioethics Education feature.
 Abstracts for their articles appear below.

 “Narrative Ethics, Authentic Integrity, and an Intrapersonal Medical Encounter in David Foster Wallace’s ‘Luckily the Account Representative Knew CPR”